eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 Your configuration appears in the panel below the profile entry.
 This step can be repeated as many times as you need to add multiple configurations.

-You have successfully connected a profile to a data source, and the profile is listed under Explorer for Endevor in the interface.
+You have successfully connected a profile to a configuration, and the profile is listed under Explorer for Endevor in the interface.

 - Change the name of the connection by clicking the pencil icon next to the connection name.
 Ensure that the connection name is unique.

+### **Filters**

+Explorer for Endevor filters can be used so that only the data you wish to work with is shown.

+**Note**: Filters that you create will be associated with your profile.
+Once you login, the stored filters are available for use.

-### **Create a Filter**
+#### **Create a Filter**

-Filters can be created in the connection without being logged in, but no data is displayed until you log in.

 Explorer for Endevor filters can be created in two ways: